khusubuSubudhi/pm25-prediction/README.md

 - Scikit-learn
 - Matplotlib

+## Key Highlight
-The project demonstrates short-term and day-ahead PM2.5 forecasting using historical air quality data.
+The project demonstrates short-term and day-ahead PM2.5 forecasting using historical air quality data in a clean, reproducible workflow.